Vyral/base-template/_posts/2018-09-21-the-advantages-of-buying-a-home-over-renting-one.md

 {% include pullquote.html %}

-Finally, creating passive income cna start with your first home purchase. **You are required to live in the home for 12 months, but after that you can convert it into a rental**.
+Finally, creating passive income can start with your first home purchase. **You are required to live in the home for 12 months, but after that you can convert it into a rental**.
 Rental income from your property can also help create wealth for you and your family and create that passive income.

 Even if you don’t think you can afford a home, you might be wrong.
 There are still plenty of programs out there that have $0 down payment loan programs.